syntixi/website/docs/architecture/components.md

 ### Router

 Router works as a smart proxy that redirects requests to functions.
-Under the hood, it uses [Zenvoy](https://github.com/rueian/zenvoy) to collect metrics from envoy then stream metrics to scheduler for workload scheduling.
+Under the hood, it uses [Zenvoy](https://github.com/rueian/zenvoy) to collect metrics from envoy and then stream metrics to scheduler for workload scheduling.
 It allows us to offer better perofmance and obserability of whole system.

-### Message Processor
+### Message Watcher

-Message processor is for Syntixi to invoke message queue trigger when receiving message from specific message queue topic.
+Message watcher invokes function when receiving message from topic defined in message queue trigger.

-As of now, a message process can only supports to subscribe/publish messages from/to one message queue at the same time.
-To support different message queue type, a dedicated message processor for that message queue type must be deployed.
+As of now, a message watcher can only support to subscribe/publish messages from/to one type of message queue at the same time.
+To support different message queue type, a dedicated watcher for that message queue type must be deployed ahead.

 ### Logger